pwwang/biopipen/docs/DOCS.md

 - This tool accepts INPUT BAM and SAM files or URLs from the Global Alliance for Genomics and Health (GA4GH) (see http://ga4gh.org/#/documentation).

 #### input
 - `infile:file`:  The bam file
+- `rg`:           The read group information.
+For example:
+- - "RGID=4 RGLB=lib1 RGPL=illumina RGPU=unit1 RGSM=20"

 #### output
 - `outfile:file`: The bam file with read group added

 #### args
 - `bin`:     The picard executable, default: "picard AddOrReplaceReadGroups"
-- `params`:  Other parameters for picard AddOrReplaceReadGroups, default: "RGID=4 RGLB=lib1 RGPL=illumina  RGPU=unit1 RGSM=20"
+- `params`:  Other parameters for picard AddOrReplaceReadGroups, default: ""

 #### requires
 - [picard](https://broadinstitute.github.io/picard/)